Photo from Canva

 - Treat it like you would if you were buying the home traditionally.
 When you buy a home, you get to know the area, compare properties to one another, and learn future developments.
 Even though you’re going into this scenario as a renter, the process should look about the same.
 Do everything you can to learn if this property is the right one for you and determine fair market value — just as you would if you were applying for a loan and putting in an offer today.

 - Read through the lease with a fine-tooth comb.
-Karina Gafford says, “the paperwork is just so tricky.
-My advice is to speak with a realtor/broker and with a lender before executing the paperwork to save headaches later!”
+The paperwork can be tricky.
+It’s best to speak with a realtor/broker and with a lender before pushing forward with the paperwork to save you from potential pitfalls later.

 - Get an appraisal.
 You wouldn't get an appraisal in a traditional rent scenario, but this isn’t a traditional rent scenario.
 This is a lease-to-buy.
 So you must establish the value of the property before you begin to negotiate and settle on a purchase price and monthly rate.